Most of us need help writing a book. That’s because, contrary to what you may have heard, books do not write themselves.

 No matter when you begin working with a book coach, he will act as a consultant, reading your material and offering ideas and advice for improvement.
 Then it’s up to you whether or not you want to utilize his ideas and/or suggestions.

-Although I’ve described the book writing helpers as distinct individuals doing jobs that have sharp boundaries, in reality, their tasks can and do overlap.
+Although I’ve described those who help you write a book as distinct individuals doing jobs that have sharp boundaries, in reality, their tasks can and do overlap.

 For example, I’ve had some rewriting jobs that turned into ghostwriting assignments because the original material wasn’t strong enough to create good books.
 Some developmental editors wind up doing a fair amount of writing, and many proofreaders also provide line and copy editing.